DiTEC-project/pyaerial/README.md

 ]
 ```

-### 3. Setting Aerial parameters
+### 3. Setting Aerial+ parameters

-Aerial has 3 key parameters; antecedent and consequent similarity threshold, and antecedent length.
+Aerial+ has 3 key parameters; antecedent and consequent similarity threshold, and antecedent length.

 As shown in the paper, higher antecedent thresholds results in lower number of higher support rules, while
 higher consequent thresholds results in lower number of higher confidence rules.